 Occupational therapists are instrumental in helping people gain the skills they need to function independently despite a variety of physical or psychological issues.

-As an OT, you might support the development of premature babies, design a beneficial learning environment for a physically challenged schoolchild, or measure the effectiveness of treatment activities.
+As an OT, you might support the development of premature babies, design a beneficial learning environment for a child with different physical abilities, or measure the effectiveness of treatment activities.
 Whether you work in a school, a hospital, a nursing home, or a home health agency, you’re certain to have a tremendous impact as an occupational therapist.

-As a pre-occupational therapy student, you can major in any subject area as long as you complete the course requirements to apply to graduate schools.
+As a pre-occupational therapy student, you can major in any subject area as long as you complete the course requirements to apply to professional schools.

-Most graduate programs in OT require candidates to fulfill certain prerequisites, which may include biology, psychology, and sociology.
-Most programs also require volunteer or paid work experience.
-Prerequisites vary by program so it is best to contact the graduate school that interests you for specific information.
+Most professional programs in OT require candidates to fulfill certain prerequisites, which may include biology, psychology, and sociology.
+Most programs also require volunteer, shadowing, and/or paid work experience.
+Prerequisites vary by program so it is best to contact the professional school that interests you for specific information.
 Recommended courses include:

 - MTH 345 or PSY 355